z3tt/Z3tt/content/post/2024-04-01-30daychartchallenge-2024.md

 <hr>

 I will not participate on every day this year as there are too many other responsibilities I am involved in currently.
 But for the few prompts I am participating in, my goal is to explore the possibilities to create interactive, responsive visualizations with [DataWrapper](https://www.datawrapper.de/).
+And to keep it simple so I've decided to set some constraints for my contributions.

+##### Self-Imposed Rules

+-  **Data:** visualize the data set of [guest stars on "The Simpsons" (Season 1-30)](https://github.com/rfordatascience/tidytuesday/blob/master/data/2019/2019-08-27/simpsons-guests.csv)
+-  **Tool:** use [DataWrapper](https://www.datawrapper.de/) to create the charts (and resist to use ggplot2 👀)
+-  **Fun:** pick a Simpsons quote for the title

 <hr>